MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 1. Use accessibility tree instead of tags to search elements on the page
 2. Add commit linter
 3. Rewrite in the future to use shadcn components

+User Story 10:
+As a user, I want to scroll to view search results using Enter key, so that I can quickly move through matches without using my mouse.

+Acceptance Criteria:
+- Enter key scrolls page into view to ensure selected search result appears in the view.
+Command pallette is closed
+- The selected element is still highlighted on the page
+- Pressing "Ctrl+Enter" key conbination scrolls page into view to ensure selected search result appears in view.
+Command pallette is still open so that user can select next surch result and press  "Ctrl+Enter" to scroll to view.
+- The selected element is still highlighted on the page
+- Pressing Escape key hides command-pallette and deactivates highling.